Ash-KODES/RealEstate-Survey/readme.md

 ## Adding Questions
+Just add the question in question.js script in a perticular section in the below format and you are good to go.
 `questions.js` file consist of an array of object. where each object describe a section itself. each object contains questions array belongs to particular section.

 To add a new question, simply add a new object to the questions array under the appropriate section, following the same structure as existing questions.
 If you need to add a new section, create a new object with the section and questions keys, then add it to the questions array.